mikegutierrez/portfolio/README.md

 ## Acknowledgments

-* [Dean Sacramone](https://github.com/dsacramone) for his [autoBindMethods](https://github.com/mikegutierrez/portfolio/blob/master/src/helpers/autoBindMethods.js) and [mapStateActionsToProps](https://github.com/mikegutierrez/portfolio/blob/master/src/helpers/mapStateActionsToProps.js) helper functions used in this project.
+* [Dean Sacramone](https://github.com/dsacramone) for his helper functions used in this project.
 	* [autoBindMethods](https://github.com/mikegutierrez/portfolio/blob/master/src/helpers/autoBindMethods.js) - Prevents the need for repetitive -> method = method.bind(this)
 	* [mapStateActionsToProps](https://github.com/mikegutierrez/portfolio/blob/master/src/helpers/mapStateActionsToProps.js) - Connects component with actions & state, by attaching to the props of the component